mlswg/mls-architecture/draft-ietf-mls-architecture.md

 As described above, each MLS epoch creates a new Group Secret.

-These group secrets are then used to create a per-sender Ratchet Secret, which in turn is used to create a per-sender with an Authenticated Encryption with Associated Data (AEAD) {{!RFC5116}}
+These group secrets are then used to create a per-sender Ratchet Secret, which in turn is used to create a per-sender
+Authenticated Encryption with Associated Data (AEAD) {{!RFC5116}}
 key that is then used to encrypt MLS Plaintext messages.
 Each time a message is sent, the Ratchet Secret is used to create a new Ratchet Secret and a new